ikkxeer/Powershell-Useful-Scripts/README.md

 - ### Get-ActiveUsersReport.ps1
   Save a report of active users into a "ActiveUsersReport.txt" file.

+- ### Get-ActiveUsersReport.ps1
+  Function to obtain the commits that a user has made on GitHub in a given time, this function uses the following parameters:

+  - Username: Username to be reviewed
+  - Token: Github API Token to use
+  - DaysBack: Days ago do you want to review the commits

 - ### Get-HW.ps1
   Useful command to discover the hardware that the specific computer is using.
   It distributes and organizes all the information so that it is visually clear.